Sanskrit: Indian subcontinent

 Strazny mentions that "so massive has been the influence that it is hard to utter Sanskrit words have influenced Kannada from the early times".
 The first document in Kannada, the Halmidi inscription has a large number of Sanskrit words.
 As per Kachru, the influence has not only been on single lexical items in Kannada but also on "long nominal compounds and complicated syntactic expressions".
 New words have been created in Kannada using Sanskrit derivational prefixes and suffixes like vikēndrīkaraṇa, anilīkaraṇa, bahīskruṭa.
 Similar stratification is found in verb morphology.
-Sanskrit words readily undergo verbalization in Kannada, verbalizing suffixes as in: chāpisu, dauḍāyisu, ravānisu.
+Sanskrit words readily undergo verbalisation in Kannada, verbalising suffixes as in: chāpisu, dauḍāyisu, ravānisu.

 George mentions that "No other Dravidian language has been so deeply influenced by Sanskrit as Malayalam".
 According to Lambert, Malayalam is so immensely Sanskritised that every Sanskrit word can be used in Malayalam by integrating "prosodic phonological" changes as per Grant.
 Loanwords have been integrated into Malayalam by "prosodic phonological" changes as per Grant.
 These phonological changes are either by replacement of a vowel as in sant-am coming from Sanskrit santa, sāgar-am from sāgara, or addition of prothetic vowel as in aracan from rājā-, uruvam from rūpa, codyam from sodhya.

-Hans Henrich et al. note that, the language of the pre-modern Telugu literature was also highly influenced by Sanskrit and was standardized between 11th and 14th centuries.
+Hans Henrich et al. note that, the language of the pre-modern Telugu literature was also highly influenced by Sanskrit and was standardised between 11th and 14th centuries.
 Aiyar has shown that in a class of tadbhavas in Telugu the first and second letters are often replaced by the third and fourth letters and fourth again replaced often by h.
 Examples of the same are: Sanskrit artha becomes ardhama, vīthi becomes vidhi, putra becomes bidda, mukham becomes muhamu.

 Tamil also has been influenced by Sanskrit.
 Hans Henrich et al. mention that propagation of Jainism and Buddhism into south India had its influence.
 Shulman mentions that although contrary to the views held by Tamil purists, modern Tamil has been significantly influenced from Sanskrit, further states that "Indeed, there may well be more Sanskrit in Tamil than in the Sanskrit derived north-Indian vernaculars".
 Sanskrit words have been Tamilized through the "Tamil phonematic grid".